What are Mergers and Acquisitions?

 With regard to a consolidation, after the deal, both businesses cease to exist and a new firm is formed.
 The terms for tax are the same as those of a purchaser company.

-Difference between mergers v/s acquisitions
+Difference between acquisition and mergers

 The terms mergers and acquisitions are often used interchangeable.
 Yet, the legal meanings of the terms are not closely similar.